nateshmbhat/rm-trash/README.md

 # trash-rm
 "trash-rm" utility puts the files you delete in a shell safely into the Trash (Recycle bin).
 The script is meant to be used in place of rm system command in linux .

 This solves accidental removals.
-The script is meant to be used as an alias with rm directly and unlike other such scripts , it can handle duplicate files in the trash and works for recursive arguments and any other options that rm supports .
+This utility is meant to be used as an alias with rm directly and unlike other such scripts , it can handle duplicate files in the trash and works for recursive arguments and any other options that rm supports.
+This is a wrapper around rm and thus supports all options of rm.

 ### Features :
 + Meant to be used in place of `rm`